mdda/vim-plugin-python/README.md

 ### Calling Python from Vim

-Now, if we want to call it from Vim, some `VimL` is necessary again.
+Now, if we want to call the python commands from Vim, some more `VimL` is necessary.
-Let's declare a Vim function which will call our Python function.
+Let's declare a Vim function which will call our Python function :
 Add this to the end of `yourpluginname.vim` file:

 ```